WENI (AM): History

 In the 1980s, WCLI was a soft adult contemporary station.
 In 1990, it switched to talk radio, anchored by The Rush Limbaugh Show.
 WCLI was among the first stations to sign on as an affiliate of the show.

 WCLI remained a talk station after the sale to Eolin.
 However, the terms of the sale called for the rights to broadcast Limbaugh and other popular shows to remain with Sabre.
 WCLI programming then included Dr. Joy Browne and Bob Grant, along with other shows on the WOR Radio Network.

 After Eolin assumed management of WENY in Elmira through a local marketing agreement with White Broadcasting, WCLI programming was simulcast on WENY.
 The latter station, like WCLI, is a class C station.
 Together, the two stations effectively cover the market.

 In 2003, Eolin Broadcasting sold all of the stations to Route 81 Radio, based in Hazleton, Pennsylvania.
 Route 81 switched WCLI's call letters to WENI in 2004 to make the call letters of its simulcasting stations similar.

 WENI eventually ended up in the hands of Sound Communications, which by 2018 was an affiliated company with Waypoint Media.
-In late 2019, Sound and Waypoint struck an agreement to be acquired by Standard Media Group, a sale that was never consummated; Seven Mountains Media then purchased the stations in 2021.
+In late 2019, Sound and Waypoint struck an agreement to be acquired by Standard Media, a sale that was never consummated; Seven Mountains Media then purchased the stations in 2021.

 On January 20, 2022, WENI changed its format to classic country branded as "Bigfoot Legends", as a cross-branding operation with its mainstream country sister stations, "Bigfoot Country".